madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 Remember that the list based heap implementation was our reference implementation.
-Using type applications, we test functional equivalence between the reference implementation and the untyped leftist heaped, leftist property verified leftist heap, and the leftist and heap property verified leftist heap in that order.
+Using type applications, we test functional equivalence between the reference implementation and the untyped leftist heap, the leftist property verified leftist heap, and the leftist and heap property verified leftist heap.

-Then I just sample some actions and see the result of carrying them out on the terminal because I'm paranoid like that (the `Arbitrary` instance could also be buggy =)).
+Then I just sample some actions and see the result of carrying them out on the terminal because I'm paranoid like that (the `Arbitrary`{.haskell} instance could also be buggy 🙃).

-At this point, we can be reasonable sure that these implementations are correct (at least for insertion and deletion and probably for merge).
+At this point, we can be reasonably sure that these implementations work (at least for insertion and deletion).

 # Conclusion